-The Hunter River Turtle is a short-necked turtle with a bright yellow-green eye.
+The Hunter River turtle is a short-necked turtle with a bright yellow-green eye.
 It has a single cream or yellow streak along the side of its head and neck.
 Young animals sometimes have pale yellow spots behind the eyes.
 The plastron (bottom part of the shell) is a cream or pale yellow colour.

-Hunter River Turtles often like to bask on logs in the sun.
+Hunter River turtles often like to bask on logs in the sun.
 They eat large amounts of water plants, algae and waterbugs and can be scavengers, assisting in keeping out streams and rivers healthy.

-The Hunter River Turtle is related to the Murray River Turtle or Macquarie River Turtle.
+The Hunter River turtle is related to the Murray River turtle or Macquarie River turtle.
 It is a rare sub-species that is only found in the Hunter River, especially near Moonan Flat.

-Learn more about the Hunter River Turtle, their threats and about the work being done to help restore their population.
+Go to the 'Turtles in our rivers' webpage to find more information about the Hunter River turtle, their threats and about the work being done to help restore their population.